taers232c/GAMADV-XTD3/README.md

 ========
 GAMADV-X3 is a free, open source command line tool for Google G Suite Administrators to manage domain and user settings quickly and easily.

+GAMADV-X3 requires G Suite for Business, Education, Partner or Government Edition.
+Google Apps Free Edition has limited API support and not all GAM commands work.

 GAMADV-X3 is a rewrite/extension of Jay Lee's [GAM](https://github.com/jay0lee/GAM), without his efforts, this version wouldn't exist.

 Documentation
 -------------
 General GAM documentation is hosted in the [GitHub Wiki].
-Documentation specifically for GAMADV-X3 is hosted in the [GitHub GAMADV-X Wiki] and in Gam*.txt files.
+Documentation specifically for GAMADV-X3 is hosted in the [GitHub GAMADV-XTD Wiki] and in Gam*.txt files.

 Downloads
 ---------